 Chocolate Macaron Shells

-- 95 grams fine-ground almond flour (or blanched, slivered almonds)
+- 95 grams of fine-ground almond flour (or blanched, slivered almonds)

 - 3 large egg whites (about 90g)